es-clip/es-clip.github.io/draft.md

 To interface with natural language, methods have been proposed to procedurally generate drawings of image categories<dt-cite key="white2019shared"></dt-cite>, and word embeddings<dt-cite key="huang2019sketchforme,huang2020scones"></dt-cite>, enabling an algorithm to <em>draw what's written</em>.
 This combination of NLP and pixel image generation is explored at larger scale in CLIP<dt-cite key="radford2021learning"></dt-cite>, and its procedural sketch counterpart CLIPDraw<dt-cite key="frans2021clipdraw"></dt-cite>.

-<b> Perhaps the closest to our approach </b> among the related works is from Fernando et al.<dt-cite key="fernando2021generative"></dt-cite>, which, similar to our work, uses a CLIP-like dual-encoder model pre-trained on the ALIGN<dt-cite key="jia2021scaling"></dt-cite> dataset to judge the similarity between generated art and text prompt, and leverages evolutionary algorithms to optimize a non-differentiable rendering process.
+<b> Perhaps the closest to our approach </b> among the related works is <dt-cite key="fernando2021generative"></dt-cite>, which, similar to our work, uses a CLIP-like dual-encoder model pre-trained on the ALIGN<dt-cite key="jia2021scaling"></dt-cite> dataset to judge the similarity between generated art and text prompt, and leverages evolutionary algorithms to optimize a non-differentiable rendering process.
-However, there are several key differences between<dt-cite key="fernando2021generative"></dt-cite> and our work:
+However, there are several key differences:
 <dt-cite key="fernando2021generative"></dt-cite> parameterizes the rendering process with a hierarchical neural Lindenmayer system<dt-cite key="lindenmayer1968mathematical"></dt-cite> powered by multiple-layer LSTM<dt-cite key="hochreiter1997long"></dt-cite> and, as a result, it models well patterns with complex spatial relation,
 whereas our work favors a drastically simpler parameterization which just puts triangles individually on canvas to facilitate a different, minimalist art style that is complementary to theirs (See<dt-cite key="fernando2021royal"></dt-cite>).
-Moreover, while<dt-cite key="fernando2021generative"></dt-cite> uses a simple binary-tournament genetic algorithm<dt-cite key="harvey2009microbial"></dt-cite>, we opt for a modern state-of-the-art evolution strategy algorithm, PGPE<dt-cite key="sehnke2010parameter"></dt-cite> with ClipUp<dt-cite key="toklu2020clipup"></dt-cite>, performing well enough to produce interesting results within a few thousand computational steps.
+Moreover, while<dt-cite key="fernando2021generative"></dt-cite> uses a simple binary-tournament genetic algorithm<dt-cite key="harvey2009microbial"></dt-cite>, we opt for a modern state-of-the-art evolution strategy, PGPE<dt-cite key="sehnke2010parameter"></dt-cite> with ClipUp<dt-cite key="toklu2020clipup"></dt-cite>, performing well enough to produce interesting results within a few thousand steps.

 ### Backgrounds of our Work